FENECON Industrial S — Assembly and Operating Instructions

 6.6.1.
 System integration

 The integration of an AC generator is also shown as an example; this is highlighted in blue.
-The associated Inverter and the additional meter are not included in the scope of delivery of the Industrial S. This system structure can be an example for the application of self-consumption optimization.
+The associated inverter and the additional meter are not included in the scope of delivery of the Industrial S. This system structure can be an example for the application of self-consumption optimization.

 No. | Designation | Comment |